ub-math/exam_guides/docs/index.md

 <br/>
 <div class="container" style="padding-left:0">
-    <h4>Correct camera view</h4>
     <div class="row">
         <div class="col-lg">
+        <h4>Correct camera view</h4>
-          This is how that the view from a camera should look.
-The student,  the work surface, and the computer screen are clearly visible
+        <p>This is how that the view from a camera should look.
+The student,  the work surface, and the computer screen are clearly visible.</p>
       </div>
       <div class="col-lg">
         <img style='width:500px;' src="./assets/images/camera_view_correct.png" />